 Toki switches back and forth between her alter-ego Towa when she levels up, and part of the switching aspect is for each personalities’ affection towards Drake.
 When Toki/Towa find out that Drake is currently housing the embodiment of her fiancee’ (opps…) the game takes on a visual novel dating game-esque aspect.
 Certain events throughout the story and in battle push affection towards either Toki or Towa, and the player has the ability to control which personality they want to prevail (through DLC they can also get items that force the alter-ego changes at will).

 The story then revolves around Toki/Towa trying to solve the mysteries of that day.
 While they do have help from various friends the entire game is played by only being able to control one party member.
 The game still plays similar to a turn-based RPG but it’s not in the same vein as them.
-When you enter into battle, you control either Toki or Towa – whichever ego is currently in play – and square off against a particular foe.
+When you enter into battle, you control either Toki or Towa – whichever ego is currently in play – and square off against a particular foe in what is effectively a highly glorified version of Rock, Paper, Scissors.
 Toki’s advantages are long ranged attacks, while Towa is a better melee fighter.
 You have the ability to move Toki/Towa either forward or back, very similar in aspect to the classic Final Fantasy series ‘row’ command, however in T&E it’s done in real-time.

 And that’s where the dynamics of the battle system come into play.
-Each foe you face against has a set pattern of attacks, and you have to determine both whom is more effective against a particular set of foes and how to proceed in battle.
+Each foe you face against has a set pattern of attacks, and you have to determine both whom is more effective against a particular set of foes and what particular attack to use at a given moment.
 Some of the foes are relatively easy to deal with, but many that you come across you won’t be able to just wail on them.
 You have to observe particular attack patterns and determine when to use long-ranged, melee, or special attacks.
 Later battles become fairly dynamic, and some boss battles go on for a LONG TIME, as you have to work through rounds of combat evading or blocking particular attacks to then engage when you have a opening.
 There is a lot of strategy to employ, and the game awards strategic players that master the combat system.